All TAFE College and TAFE Digital Counsellors can provide free and confidential career guidance service to any prospective students.

 - Head Teachers – can provide information about course content, offerings and study pathways to employment;

 - Disability Consultants – to provide advice regarding support for students with special needs.
-WSI Institute has available specialist consultants for:
+There are specialist consultants for the following conditions:

 - Neurological (ABI)